Back to Blog Home

 1. Prepare the session

-Preparing your brainstorming session in advance will help you to make sure it is a success.
+Preparing your brainstorming session in advance will help you ensure it is a success.
 Follow the below steps to get things off on the right foot.

 • Choose a time and a place to bring people together.
 Setting a time in the calendar will help ensure that the right people come together.
 Make sure any place has enough space and ideally has a whiteboard (or at least a flipchart where the pieces of paper can be torn off and put on the wall).

 • Make sure your session is time-limited.
 Too many internal meetings and creative sessions can stretch beyond a useful period of time.
-By limiting the amount of time you spend – perhaps to no more than an hour – will place an emphasis on keeping energy levels high and getting to a plan of action, both of which are characteristics of a plan of action.
+By limiting the amount of time you spend – perhaps to no more than an hour – will emphasize keeping energy levels high and getting to a plan of action, both of which are characteristics of a plan of action.

 • Share an agenda with a clear outcome.
-Sharing an agenda in advance will help to set structure for the session and make sure people come prepared.
+Sharing an agenda in advance will help set the session’s structure and ensure people come prepared.
 Your clear outcome should be to leave with a plan and the next actions that you can put in play.

 • Set the ground rule for deciding on the chosen plan.
 In a group activity, there is a chance that you won’t gain consensus on the right approach.
 To avoid this, set a ground rule for how you’ll decide.
 A suggestion included in this checklist is to have the group add a tally mark to any ideas but on the board.

 • Assemble your information and bring equipment for the session.
 Tell people to bring any insights that you may have gathered previously, whether from external sources or from your own customer insight.
-If you’re going to use a whiteboard (as suggested below), bring pens, Post-Its and any other material that will help to get ideas together.
+If you will use a whiteboard (as suggested below), bring pens, Post-Its and any other material that will help get ideas together.

 • Restate the outcome.
-So everyone is clear, make sure you emphasize that the aim of the session is to come out with a plan.
+So everyone is clear, make sure you emphasize that the session aims to develop a plan.

 • List out your marketing priorities.
-While your objective for the session will be to come out with a plan of action, ultimately that’s not an end in itself.
+While your objective for the session will be to devise a plan of action, ultimately, that’s not an end in itself.
 What’s the aim of your plan?
 Listing out your priorities will help you choose.
-They may include a number of marketing-qualified leads you have to generate, the number of opportunities for sales, or a number of conversations opened with target accounts.
+They may include the number of marketing-qualified leads you have to generate, the number of opportunities for sales, or the number of conversations opened with target accounts.

 • Choose a SMART goal that meets at least one of those priorities.
 Setting a specific, measurable, and actionable goal to achieve by a particular time will help focus your ideas accordingly.
 Remember, part of a scrappy mentality is to deliver outsized results.
-As such, make sure not to limit yourself – but also, make sure that your goal can be quick enough to achieve that you will be able to get results sooner rather than later.
+As such, make sure not to limit yourself — but also make sure that your goal can be achieved quickly enough that you will be able to get results sooner rather than later.

 3. Set a loose structure for your plan

 • Identify what stages your campaign needs.
 Any quality marketing campaign doesn’t consist of just one touch.
-At its most basic level, you need to think of how you’ll acquire prospects, how they will engage, and what happens after that (often a conversion of some kind, but there may be a number of steps involved – particularly if you are looking to nurture prospects over a period of time).
-A very simple method might be to take one particular campaign and split it into three sections: beginning, middle and end.
-For a webinar, this will likely consist of how you’ll drive registrations, how you’ll engage them as they watch, and what the follow-up activity will be.
+At its most basic level, you need to think of how you’ll acquire prospects, how they will engage, and what happens after that (often a conversion of some kind, but there may be several steps involved – particularly if you are looking to nurture prospects over some time).
+A very simple method might be to split one particular campaign into three sections: beginning, middle and end.
+For a webinar, this will likely consist of how you’ll drive registrations, engage them as they watch, and the follow-up activity.

 4. Start brainstorming for ideas